Funding & Awards

 Prize: One graduate student and one postdoctoral scholar will be selected to receive the Regeneron Prize for Outstanding Research each year.
 Each prize will include a check for $50,000.
 In addition, prize winners will receive a $5,000 donation to their home institution to help support their seminar series.
 Semi-finalists and finalists for each prize will be awarded $5,000 (approximately 8-10 applicants for each prize will be selected for this distinction).

-How to Apply: Application materials are due to the IREP Office by January 6, 2017.
+How to Apply: Application materials are due to External Scholarships and Fellowships Office by the on-campus deadline.
 Applications should be sent via e-mail to Jennifer Green at jennifer.green @stonybrook.edu.
 If you think you will apply, however, please send us an email as soon as you can to let us know.

 Required Application Materials: